ducduyn31/rhombus-type-inference/README.md

 docker-compose -f docker-compose.demo.yml up
 ```

+It should takes around 30 seconds so that the automatic service configurer can finish the setup.

+Then go to [localhost](http://localhost:80) to see the application.

 **NOTE**: make sure there is no build cache from the previous run, You can run the clean up script below to remove the cache.

 For cleaning up the demo run: